 From the bridge, reindeer can be seen, as can an arctic fox, which disappears quickly once the ship approaches.
 The reindeer seem unfazed by the ship, but beat a hasty retreat once the zodiacs approach the beach.
 Considerable debate ensues as to whether they are reindeer or caribou, with Captain Jay (the Alaskan pilot) having the deciding say that they are the descendants of imported reindeer.

 There is a narrow rocky beach that leads up onto a marshy valley, with a deliberately crashed B-24D Liberator aircraft in the centre of it – a relic from 1942.
 There is still debris from the crash scattered around the valley, and the aircraft itself is best described as ‘derelict’.
-The aircraft was flying on weather reconnaissance duty when it was prevented from landing at other airfields due to poor weather.
+The aircraft was flying on weather reconnaissance duty when it was prevented from landing at other airfields due to poor weather, and was forced to ditch in the open valley on Atka Island.
 The pilot walked away from the crash with a broken collarbone.

 It is still light at 10:15pm when Captain Le Rouzic broadcasts from the bridge that the Korovin Volcano is visible on the starboard side of the ship.
-He must be close to having put in a 17-hour day so far, but is still encouraging everyone to admire this archetypal conical volcano.
-Korovin (also known as Mount Atka) is a stratovolcano, and a picture perfect one as we approach it with its snow coated ravines.
+He must be close to having put in a 17-hour day so far, but is still encouraging everyone to admire this archetypal conical volcano that is merely a “side vent” to the main Atka shield volcano.
+Korovin (also known as Mount Atka) is a stratovolcano and a picture-perfect one as we approach it with its snow-coated ravines.
 As we round the point, the eruptive force of this vent of a much larger ‘shield volcano’ is apparent – the caldera is shattered on one side to allow the magma flow to escape.
 This expedition is called the Magnificent Volcanoes of the Aleutians, and Korovin is truly magnificent.
 The sun is setting behind the volcano – it must be spectacular at sunrise in clear conditions – which wouldn’t be very often.
-A quick scan of images returned in a Google search indicate that there aren’t many photos of Korovin taken from the sea.
+A quick scan of images returned in a Google search indicates that there aren’t many photos of Korovin taken from the sea.

-Tomorrow is another unplanned visit – in addition to the scheduled sea day en route to Dutch Harbour, we will be visiting and possibly landing on the island of Chuginadak, the Island of Four Mountains.
-Our adventurous Captain has decided that he wants to investigate the island given that he has plenty of time up his sleeve to get to Dutch Harbour.
+Tomorrow is another unplanned visit – in addition to the scheduled sea day en route to Dutch Harbor, we will be visiting and possibly landing on the island of Chuginadak, the Island of Four Mountains.
+Our adventurous Captain has decided that he wants to investigate the island given that he has plenty of time up his sleeve to get to Dutch Harbor.